haflan/ptsrv/README.md

 ## Motivation
 Motivated by the desire to avoid long links and dead links.
-By using `ptsrv` as a central database of permanent it's easy to spot and fix dead links.
+By using `ptsrv` as a central database of long-lived links it's easy to spot and fix dead ones.